-Suspected drunken driver hits motorcycle and more in North Seattle
+Suspected DUI: Man hits motorcycle, pole while fleeing other North Seattle crash

-The man on the motorcycle was taken to Harborview Medical Center after with life-threatening injuries.
+The man on the motorcycle was taken to Harborview Medical Center with life-threatening injuries.

-New Year’s Eve incidents started early in Seattle, with two cars, a motorcycle and a telephone pole all hit Saturday afternoon by a suspected drunken driver, police said.
+New Year’s Eve trouble started early, with two cars, a motorcycle and a telephone pole all hit Saturday afternoon in incidents with one suspected drunken driver, a man in his 20s, police said.

-The man on the motorcycle was taken to Harborview Medical Center after 4 p.m. with life-threatening injuries, said Seattle police Detective Mark Jamieson.
+Seattle police Detective Mark Jamieson said that after the first crash with a car at Northeast 45th Street and Roosevelt Way Northeast, where no injuries were reported, the driver took off south on Roosevelt and rammed his Honda SUV into the motorcycle at Northeast 42nd.

-Jamieson said that after the first crash at Northeast 45th Street and Roosevelt Way Northeast, where no injuries were reported, the driver took off south on Roosevelt and rammed his car into the motorcycle at Northeast 42nd.
+The man on the motorcycle was taken to Harborview Medical Center after 4 p.m. with life-threatening injuries, said Jamieson.

-“The collision was pretty significant — he was driving at a high rate of speed — and the chain reaction caused the motorcycle to hit the car in front of him,” said Jamieson.
+“The collision was pretty significant — he (the suspected drunken driver) was driving at a high rate of speed — and the chain reaction caused the motorcycle to hit the car in front of him,” said Jamieson.

 Most Read Stories